 For tourists, there is no discernible difference between the two stations; they are both easy to navigate and depart from.

 Related articles: Estação do Oriente - Santa Apolonia

-Vila Nova de Gaia (referred to as V. N. Gaia on timetables) is on the southern side of Porto and the Douro River (GPS: 41.13023, -8.61939).
-This station should only be exited if your accommodation is very close.
-Generally it is easier to exit at Campanha and catch the first service to Sao Bento.
+Vila Nova de Gaia (referred to as V. N. Gaia on timetables) is on the southern side of Porto and the Douro River.
+This station should only be exited if your accommodation is very close to it.
+Generally, it is easier to leave the express train at Campanha and catch the first service to Sao Bento.

-The main intercity coach company of Portugal is Rede Expressos and they provide multiple express coach services between Lisbon and Porto.
-Coach travel in Portugal is safe and efficient and the intercity Rede Expressos buses are modern, clean and well-maintained.
+The main intercity coach company of Portugal is Rede Expressos, and they provide multiple express coach services between Lisbon and Porto.
+Bus travel in Portugal is safe and efficient, and the intercity Rede Expressos buses are modern, clean and well-maintained.

 All Rede Expressos services depart from the Sete Rios Bus Station in Lisbon.
 This bus station is connected to the Blue Metro Line by the Jardim Zoológico Metro Station.
 Sete Rios is a major transport hub with bus routes to the whole of Portugal, the station itself is modern and clean with a large ticket office and multiple snack shops and cafes.

 In Porto, the intercity buses terminate at the Terminal Rodoviario on the Campo 24 de Agosto.
 This northeast of the historic centre and is served by the 24 de Agosto metro station.

 Sete Rios is a busy bus station, always give yourself enough time to find the departure bay